grafana/grafana/docs/sources/datasources/loki/query-editor/index.md

    The search field supports fuzzy search, and the label browser also supports faceting to list only possible label combinations.

 1. Select the **Show logs** button to display log lines based on the selected labels, or select the **Show logs rate** button to show the rate based on metrics such as requests per second.
 Additionally, you can validate the selector by clicking the **Validate selector** button.
+Click **Clear** to start from the beginning.

-{{< figure src="/static/img/docs/v75/loki_label_browser.png" class="docs-image--no-shadow" max-width="800px" caption="The Loki label browser" >}}
+{{< figure src="/static/img/docs/explore/Loki_label_browser.png" class="docs-image--no-shadow" max-width="800px" caption="The Loki label browser" >}}

 - **Explain query** - Toggle to display a step-by-step explanation of all query components and operations.